 Dog Tips

 Can Dogs Eat Squash?
-A Guide for Pet Owners
+A Comprehensive Guide for Pet Owners

-• Rich in Vitamins and Minerals: It's a good source of Vitamin A, Vitamin C, potassium, and antioxidants – all of which contribute to eye health, immune function, and overall well-being.
+• Rich in Vitamins and Minerals: It's a good source of Vitamin A, Vitamin C, potassium, and antioxidants, all contributing to eye health, immune function, and overall well-being.

-• Digestive Support: The high fiber and water content in butternut squash can be soothing for dogs experiencing mild digestive issues like constipation or diarrhea.
+• Digestive Support: The fiber and water content in squash can soothe digestive issues like constipation or diarrhea.

 Can Dogs Eat Squash Cooked or Raw?